StefFrustagli/board_gamers_vault/TESTING.md

 Some common errors I encountered included duplicated IDs and incorrect parent elements.
 Additionally, I faced various validation issues caused by Summernote on the About page.
 I explored different approaches to resolve these problems, such as using the clean_html method.
 Ultimately, I chose to apply custom CSS to manage text formatting and layout, which effectively resolved the issues while maintaining a clean, valid HTML structure.

-All identified errors were fixed, ensuring that each page conforms to HTML5 standards.
+Therefore, all identified errors were fixed, ensuring that each page conforms to HTML5 standards.

 Validation results can be seen below, showing successful validation: